Jewish History, Common Past and Heritage: Culture, Cities, Milieus

 The Summer School "Jewish History, Common Past and Heritage: Culture, Cities, Milieus" is a serial educational project launched by the Center for Urban History in 2010.
 The project strives to introduce inclusive approach to the learning, researching, and teaching of Eastern and Central Europe in the 19th-20th centuries, as well as strengthen the awareness of the importance of Jewish history and heritage as part of multicultural past.

-The program includes lectures in the Jewish history of Eastern Europe during the 19th to 20th centuries; an introductory course of Yiddish; and seminar courses on transnational approaches and topics, cultural history, memory and heritage studies.
-An important part of the program is practical work with resources and exploring different formats of implementing projects in the public space of the city.
-The program includes tours to historical sites and towns, meetings with experts, researchers, local community, and discussions.
+The Summer School 2016 included lectures in the Jewish history of Eastern Europe during the 19th to 20th centuries; an introductory course of Yiddish; and seminar courses on transnational approaches and topics, cultural history, memory and heritage studies.
+An important part of the program was practical work with resources and exploring different formats of implementing projects in the public space of the city.
+The program included tours to historical sites and towns, meetings with experts, researchers, local community, and discussions.

-The program lasts for four weeks.
-It consists of 40 hours of elementary Yiddish, 80 hours of lectures, seminars and a workshop.
-The program will go beyond the academic history and offer participants various forms of practical work with historical material.
-Combining academic lectures and seminars with practical exercises, workshop, group tasks, the summer school will provide participants with tools for implementing public history projects.
-This year, the workshop will deal with multicultural artistic and literary Lviv/Lwów/Lemberg with focus on Jewish milieus.
-The aim of the workshop is to engage the participants with the formats of city walks and explore diverse and multicultural life of the city from the early 20th century till the Second World War.
-By relating people, places, stories, events and by involving documents, texts, visual materials, the city’s contemporary space will become a site of interaction between school participants and broader public.
+Combining academic lectures and seminars with practical exercises, workshop, group tasks, the summer school provided participants with tools for implementing public history projects.
+In 2016 the workshop dealt with multicultural artistic and literary Lviv/Lwów/Lemberg with focus on Jewish milieus.
+The aim of the workshop was to engage the participants with the formats of city walks and explore diverse and multicultural life of the city from the early 20th century till the Second World War.
+By relating people, places, stories, events and by involving documents, texts, visual materials, the city’s contemporary space became a site of interaction between school participants and broader public.

 - Prof. Joshua Shanes (College of Charleston, USA): Jewish Culture and Society in East Central Europe: 1772-present;